TheSeaweedMonster/SeraphAsm/README.md

 #pragma FUNCTION_WRAP_BEGIN
 // This function will open a message box saying "lol!!"
-// via the injected process
+// from in the injected process
 DWORD __stdcall functionToInject(LPVOID param)
 {
     GET_FUNCTION_STACK(stack);